nuxt/docs/en/faq/deployment-aws-s3-cloudfront.md

 For step 3, we need to create a user that can:
   - Update the bucket contents
-  - Invalidate the cloudfront distribution (propagates changes to users faster)
+  - Invalidate the CloudFront distribution (propagates changes to users faster)

 [Create a programmatic user with this policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html):

 > NOTE: replace 2x `example.com` with your S3 bucket name below.
-This policy allows pushing to the specified bucket, and invalidating any cloudfront distribution.
+This policy allows pushing to the specified bucket, and invalidating any CloudFront distribution.

 ``` json
 {